Loss can be bewildering. We’ve done our best to clarify the details and give you everything you need to get started.

 After asking a few introductory questions, the app will present you with a personalized experience that guides you through the processes and pitfalls of loss.
 The main Today screen gives you access to audio episodes, informative Guides, and other resources to help you through these challenging days, adapted to your situation and your needs.

 From there, you can access your Checklist: each of the steps to follow, laid out on a single, unified timeline.
 Tap on each step to get all the information and guidance you need to complete it, and for links to tools within the app that can assist you with specific steps—or even do them for you in some cases.

 From each step, you can also access Guides that give you further, in-depth information about the subject.

 You can check off steps that are completed or delete them from the timeline, set yourself reminders to complete particular steps on dates of your choosing, and assign them to other family members using the app’s collaboration feature.

 Your Checklist can be further tailored to your needs by answering more questions about your family’s unique situation, so you see only the steps that are relevant to you and none of the ones that are not.

 If you are specifically interested in steps about a particular topic in loss, such as funeral planning or dealing with your loved one’s house, you can filter your Checklist to show only those steps.

 The Empathy app covers all of the many aspects of loss: each task, decision, and challenge you may face, and all of the information and advice you need to gain peace of mind that you are progressing correctly.
 Whatever you are dealing with, whether it is planning a memorial service, understanding how to organize your loved one’s finances, or dealing with difficult emotions, our expert guidance can help you.

-Your Plan covers all tasks in these general topics:
+Your Checklist covers all tasks in these general topics: